pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 pattern:

-The 2-channel plugin gets values `01` and `02` at the positions @58 resp @c8 and after that only zeros, whereas the 64-channel version has four alternating `01` and `02` values until the printout ends.
+The 2-channel plugin gets values `01` and `02` at the positions @58 resp @c8 and after that only zeros, whereas the 64-channel version has alternating `01` and `02` values until the printout ends.
-Could it be that we are actually seeing `VstSpeakerProperties` that are not only occupying 4 bytes but rather 112 bytes in length (112 being the difference between @c8 and @58)?
+Could it be that we are actually seeing `VstSpeakerProperties` that are not occupying only 4 bytes but rather 112 bytes in length (112 being the difference between @c8 and @58)?

 So printing 8192 bytes (which should cover 64 channels if each really takes 112 bytes), we observe: